AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/modify-column-width-order.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Modify column width and order
-description: The following are guidelines about how column widths work in Adobe Workfront:
+description: The following are guidelines about how column widths work in Adobe Workfront - EDIT ME.
 ---

 # Modify column width and order